-Carbon v Stainless Steel - Applications and When to Use What copy
+Carbon v Stainless Steel - Applications and When to Use Which

 In our last post, we started to explore the primary differences between carbon and stainless steel knives and which steel type might be better suited to one person versus another.
 Either will achieve the intended goal of cutting, but you may prefer one over the other based on a set of priorities and preferences or cooking environment and lifestyle.
 Now, we need to hone in on which steel type is preferable based on different applications.